Mariam742003/alx-pre_course/README.md

-I am a software engineering
+I am a software engineer